jsonstat/euro/docs/API.md

 ### fetchQuery

-Gets a query or a dataset ID and returns a promise of an explicit version of the original query.
+Takes a query or a dataset ID and returns a promise of an explicit version of the original query.
 By default, only the last time period is retrieved: a second parameter (*false*) can be provided to retrieve all the time periods available.

 ```js
 EuroJSONstat.fetchQuery(